- Population: 41.8 million

 What still needs to be done?

 The IRC’s work in Uganda is more critical than ever as Ugandans remain vulnerable to disaster and conflict, and refugees continue to seek safety in the country.
-We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, education and economic well-being.
+We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, power and economic wellbeing.
 Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.

 We will continue to work with those affected by conflict and natural disaster, especially in hard-to-reach rural areas.
 We’ll also continue to support vulnerable refugees and host communities, expanding our work in refugee settlements in West Nile.